 Romania has a petroleum history reaching back more than 150 years, as the country was the first crude oil producer in the world and the first to build an oil refinery.

-On one side, more than 90% of Romania’s gas consumption is produced from internal sources, with an average natural gas production in recent years of about 11 bcm.
+More than 90% of Romania’s gas consumption is produced from internal sources, with an average natural gas production in recent years of about 11 bcm.
 Furthermore, it is expected that the country will soon become a gas exporter, mainly due to recent discoveries in the Black Sea.
 The related offshore reserves are estimated to amount to 200 bcm, creating the premises for the natural gas production to double in the upcoming years (i.e., to 20 bcm per year).
-The first offshore project is currently being developed by Black Sea Oil & Gas, an offshore venture of Carlyle International Energy Partners and EBRD, with first gas being expected to be produced in 2022.

 On the other side, crude oil production in Romania is on a downward slope, with a sub unitary level of reserves replacement, due to the high degree of deposits depletion.
 According to the estimates of the National Commission for Strategy and Forecast, the oil production is estimated to be at 3.275 million toe in 2021 (minus 3.2% compared to 2020) and at 3.2 million toe in 2022 (minus 2.3%).

-We note that the exact amounts of oil & gas reserves are not public, such being classified by the applicable legislation as work secret.
-Nevertheless, according to aggregate data reported by OMV Petrom (largest oil producer and second largest gas producer in Romania), the proved hydrocarbons (oil and gas) reserves managed by OMV Group in Romania in 2019 amounted at 477 million toe, meaning a 6% decrease compared to 2018.
+The exact oil & gas reserves are not public, such being classified by the applicable legislation as work secret.
+Nevertheless, according to aggregate data reported by OMV Petrom (largest oil producer and second largest gas producer in Romania), the proved hydrocarbons (oil and gas) reserves managed by OMV Group in Romania amount at 477 million toe, meaning a slight decrease as compared previous reporting.

 How are rights to explore and exploit oil and gas resources granted?
 Please provide a brief overview of the structure of the regulatory regime for upstream oil and gas.
 Is the regime the same for both onshore and offshore?